 305. The first ordinary meeting of the Governing Council for 2011 was held on 21 March.
-One of the items of business concerned X. The meeting noted that court proceedings had begun.
+One of the items of business concerned Harvey.
+The meeting noted that court proceedings had begun.
 Ms Oshinsky reminded the meeting that a suppression order was still in operation.
-Other issues relating to X were discussed.
+Other issues relating to Harvey were discussed.
 They included counselling for children, instructing children about appropriate behaviour, and counselling for staff.
-The meeting noted that families had been informed that X had left the OSHC service.
-Nothing was said at the meeting about informing parents of the arrest of X. The topic of the arrest of X was not mentioned at any other meeting of the Governing Council in 2011.
+The meeting noted that families had been informed that Harvey had left the OSHC service.
+Nothing was said at the meeting about informing parents of Harvey's arrest.
+The topic of Harvey's arrest was not mentioned at any other meeting of the Governing Council in 2011.

-X is Sentenced
+Harvey is Sentenced

-306. As already mentioned, X had pleaded guilty in the District Court on 29 August 2011.
+306. As already mentioned, Harvey had pleaded guilty in the District Court on 29 August 2011.
 He was then remanded for sentence.
 He was sentenced on 9 February 2012 by Judge Griffin to imprisonment for 6 years.
-When fixing the non parole period, the Judge had regard to significant health problems of X and what the Judge regarded as reasonably good prospects for rehabilitation.
+When fixing the non parole period, the Judge had regard to Harvey's significant health problems and what he regarded as reasonably good prospects for rehabilitation.
 He therefore fixed a lower than usual non parole period, a period of two years.
-Judge Griffin began his sentencing remarks by recording the plea of guilty of X and the particulars of his offending.
+Judge Griffin began his sentencing remarks by recording Harvey's plea of guilty and the particulars of his offending.
 The Judge then said: